cs3157-borowski/recitations/recitation_3/memorypointers.md

 ## Pointers ##

-Pointers are what will get you a job.
 Understanding pointers is crucial and using them naturally will make you stand out as a programmer.
 Let's start with the basics.

 **Pointer:** A variable that stores a memory address.
 That's it.
+The memory address is _just a number_.

 There isn't just one data type called "pointer".
 Every pointer is a pointer-to-type, which encodes how to interpret the bytes you find in the memory